stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 to congregate at the old stone church and dance-hall instead of at the basement flat in Parker Place, though the latter and its recent annexes still overflowed with noxious life.

-  Then two incidents occurred&mdash;wide enough apart, but both of intense interest in the case as Malone envisaged it.
-One was a quiet announcement in the   Eagle   of Robert Suydam&rsquo;s engagement to Miss Cornelia Gerritsen of Bayside, a young woman of excellent position, and distantly related to the elderly bridegroom-elect; whilst the other was a raid on the dance-hall church by city police, after a report that the face of a kidnapped child had been seen for a second at one of the basement windows.
+  Then two incidents occurred--wide enough apart, but both of intense interest in the case as Malone envisaged it.
+One was a quiet announcement in the   Eagle   of Robert Suydam's engagement to Miss Cornelia Gerritsen of Bayside, a young woman of excellent position, and distantly related to the elderly bridegroom-elect; whilst the other was a raid on the dance-hall church by city police, after a report that the face of a kidnapped child had been seen for a second at one of the basement windows.
 Malone had participated in this raid, and studied the place with much care when inside.
-Nothing was found&mdash;in fact, the building was entirely deserted when visited&mdash;but the sensitive Celt was vaguely disturbed by many things about the interior.
-There were crudely painted panels he did not like&mdash;panels which depicted sacred faces with peculiarly worldly and sardonic expressions, and which occasionally took liberties that even a layman&rsquo;s sense of decorum could scarcely countenance.
+Nothing was found--in fact, the building was entirely deserted when visited--but the sensitive Celt was vaguely disturbed by many things about the interior.
+There were crudely painted panels he did not like--panels which depicted sacred faces with peculiarly worldly and sardonic expressions, and which occasionally took liberties that even a layman's sense of decorum could scarcely countenance.
 Then, too, he did not relish the Greek inscription on the wall above the pulpit; an ancient incantation which he had once stumbled upon in Dublin college days, and which read, literally translated,

-    &ldquo;O friend and companion of night, thou who rejoicest in the baying of dogs and spilt blood, who wanderest in the midst of shades among the tombs, who longest for blood and bringest terror to mortals, Gorgo, Mormo, thousand-faced moon, look favourably on our sacrifices!&rdquo;
+     "O friend and companion of night, thou who rejoicest in the baying of dogs and spilt blood, who wanderest in the midst of shades among the tombs, who longest for blood and bringest terror to mortals, Gorgo, Mormo, thousand-faced moon, look favourably on our sacrifices! "

 When he read this he shuddered, and thought vaguely of the cracked bass organ notes he fancied he had heard beneath the church on certain nights.
 He shuddered again at the rust around the